fmauger1/QMol-grid/README.md

 ### Limitations

-- The current release on supports one-dimensional computations
+- The current release only supports one-dimensional computations
 - Time-dependent Hartree Fock is not currently available
 - Time propagation on basis sets is not currently available